Swiss - African Research Cooperation (SARECO)

 The kick-start fundings for Swiss and African researchers incentivized and furthered already ongoing collaboration by supporting activities in form of

 - Exchange visits

 - Joint Workshops

-Swiss researchers can apply for travel grants (flight costs up to CHF 1’500) as well as for daily allowances for incoming researchers on the basis of current SNSF rates.
+Swiss researchers could apply for travel grants (flight costs up to CHF 1’500) as well as for daily allowances for incoming researchers on the basis of current SNSF rates.

-The Swiss – African kick-start funding is complimentary to all other funding sources in Switzerland.
+The Swiss – African kick-start funding instrument has been complimentary to all other funding sources in Switzerland.